-- (a) The Financial Disclosure Office will notify the filer when a Form AO 10A is received requesting the release of a filer's financial disclosure report(s) and will provide each filer with a copy of the requester's Form AO 10A. - (b) When a request involves a filer who is the subject of an ongoing criminal or ethics investigation by the U.S. Department of Justice, a Judicial Conference committee, or a circuit judicial council, the Committee will not notify a filer of the request and later release of a financial disclosure report where the request's originator affirmatively asks that the filer not be notified.
+(a) The Financial Disclosure Office will notify the filer when a Form AO 10A is received requesting the release of a filer's financial disclosure report and will provide each filer with a copy of the requester's Form AO 10A.
+Except upon the filer's written request, the Financial Disclosure Office will not notify the filer of requests to access their reports that are published on the AO's online database. (b) When a request involves a filer who is the subject of an ongoing criminal or ethics investigation by the U.S. Department of Justice, a Judicial Conference committee, or a circuit judicial council, the Committee will not notify a filer of the request and later release of a financial disclosure report where the request's originator affirmatively asks that the filer not be notified.
 The Committee staff will coordinate with the Committee Chair on the release of reports related to such investigations.